 6. Don’t book an early flight for disembarkation day

 Just like planes, cruise ships can sometimes be late as well.
-Even if your cruise arrives to the port on time, it doesn’t mean you’ll be off the ship moments later.
+Even if your cruise arrives at the port on time, it doesn’t mean you’ll be off the ship moments later.
 The captain needs to get clearance from the port to disembark passengers, then passengers are called by group to leave the ship and collect their bags.
 Elite members of the loyalty program are generally the first group to disembark.

 If you’ve already booked an early flight and can’t change it, be sure you don’t take too much luggage!
-Opt to walk off with your bags instead of placing them outside your door the last night of the cruise.
+Opt to walk off with your bags instead of placing them outside your door on the last night of the cruise.
 You’ll be able to leave the ship faster, and you won’t have to worry about finding your luggage at the cruise terminal.

 If you have a late afternoon or evening flight, you may be worried about what to do with your bags (and yourself!) after disembarking.
 Many cruise lines and tour companies offer post-cruise tours and airport transfers.